Oyakodon (Chicken and Egg Rice Bowl)

 4 eggs

-Cook rice according to directions
+Cook rice according to directions.

-Cucumbers with Ginger-Orange Dressing
+Cucumbers with Carrot-Ginger Dressing

 1 carrot, peeled and chopped

-2 tablespoons ginger, peeled and finely chopped
+2 teaspoons ginger (~0.6 oz/1-inch piece), peeled and finely chopped

-1/4 cup soy sauce
+¼ cup soy sauce

-1/2 cup rice vinegar
+¼ cup rice vinegar

-3/4 cup organic canola or vegetable oil
+¼ cup canola or vegetable oil

-3 small cucumbers, thinly sliced
+4 Persian cucumbers, thinly sliced

-Poor over cucumbers.
+Pour over cucumbers.

 FUN FACTS: